Has Technology Had a Positive Impact on Photography?

 • Canon R50 (2023), a modern mirrorless camera

-• iPhone 17 Pro Max (2025), with Al-assisted
+• iPhone 17 Pro Max (2025), with Al-assisted image enhancement

-Using these tools, I photographed six subjects- landscape, animal, portrait, product, lifestyle, nature, and food-keeping the composition consistent by shooting from the same angle and distance each time.
+Using these tools, Ralph photographed six subjects- landscape, animal, portrait, product, lifestyle, nature, and food-keeping the composition consistent by shooting from the same angle and distance each time.
 By presenting these images side by side, the exhibition invites viewers to compare image quality and the influence of technological advancement.

 This exhibition is currently on display in our back corridor downstairs and is free to browse.